mkobuolys/flutter_deck/README.md

 ## Hello <s>World</s> flutter_deck! 🧑‍💻

-Use `FlutterDeckApp` as your slide deck's root widget and pass a list of `FlutterDeckSlide` widgets to it:
+Use `FlutterDeckApp` as your slide deck's root widget and pass a list of `FlutterDeckSlideWidget` widgets to it:

 ```dart
 void main() {